 When one simplifies too much, one gets close to syllogism…

 EU Statistics The latest Statistics available for animal experiments in the EU are for 2008 ; the number of animals used was just above 12 million.
 Despite promises from the European Commission to reduce and replace the use of animals in […]

 What is animal experimentation ?
 Animal experimentation was originally called vivisection, which meant cutting into or using invasive techniques on living animals.
 The term is derived from the Latin word vivus, which means alive.
 Vivisection today is commonly called animal experimentation. […]

 Objective, rational and logical considerations lead Pro Anima to reject the animal model as scientifically worthless.
 No living species can stand as a biological model for any other species, however close they may be in evolution.
 The reaction of members […]

 There are many new research paths to explore and some are already advanced enough to be used.
-Here is a non exhaustive list of ideas that work to replace animal testing. (last update : september 2014) The neurotox program An alternative […]
+Here is a non exhaustive list of ideas that work to replace animal testing. (last update : september 2014) The neurotox program An alternative to […]

 based on the scientific expertise of Professor Jean-Francois Narbonne and the technical management of Chrisophe Furger, researcher in cellular biology Technique Valitox is a new toxicity test based on human tissue culture.
 It relies on light emission (fluorescence) to measure […]